 Due to its geographic proximity, cultural, religious, and historical connections, this region has an impact on Ethiopia's peace, political and social affairs.
 Moreover, the region is where resource-rich and oil-producing countries that can immensely contribute to economic integration, investment, and the expansion of trade and investment.
 With regards to peace and security and foreign affairs, the ongoing conflicts in the Middle Eastern countries have posed a great challenge to the region Ethiopia is situated in.
 Considering both the influence the Middle East countries have and their respective policies towards the Red sea area, Ethiopia should confirm that its strong relationship with the Middle Eastern countries is conducted in a manner that ensures its lasting interest.
-Ensuring its benefits on the Red sea, it will play its role in coordination with the Red Sea, Gulf of Aden, and the Horn of Africa region countries.571
+Ensuring its benefits on the Red sea is a matter of survival for Ethiopia.
+Since Ethiopia pursues a direct interest in the Red sea, it will play its role in coordination with the Red Sea, Gulf of Aden, and the Horn of Africa region countries.